 Get there in person on the date.
 Bring all the requirements.
 You have to submit them to the officials.
 They might ask you to pass an interview.
 The officials will ask questions about your visit to Spain.

 Pay the fee for Spain visitor visa processing.
-It is subject to change and different for each visa.
+It is subject to change and is different for each visa.

 Wait until your visa gets processed.
 When the visa gets approved, officials will send it to your address.
 Not paying visa fees means your application will not get processed.